 What is credit card fraud?

 The term credit card fraud includes many kinds of illegal activities involving credit cards.
 Most credit card crime involves lost or stolen cards.
 Thieves can get your credit cards by stealing your wallet or burglarizing your home.
 Crooks also pay store employees for customers’ card numbers and create counterfeit cards to resell on the black market.
-Crooks also steal cards from mail-boxes or mail centers, before you even receive them.
+Crooks may steal cards from mailboxes or mail centers before you receive them.
 As a protection, most card issuers now require that you call from your home phone to activate the card before you use it.

 How can I protect myself against credit card fraud?

-Keep an eye on your credit cards at all time, even when you hand them to a waiter to pay for a meal.
+Keep an eye on your credit card at all times, even when you hand it to a waiter to pay for a meal.
 Devices known as “skimmers” allow unscrupulous employees to steal the information from your credit card and sell it to people who make counterfeit cards.
 Crooks look in garbage cans and elsewhere for discarded credit card statements and receipts to obtain the card numbers.
+So, before you throw away unwanted credit card statements, shred them so that thieves won’t get your account numbers and use them to make unauthorized purchases.
 Always review your bill when it arrives and call your credit card issuer if you see any charges you didn’t authorize.
-Before you throw away unwanted credit card statements, shred them so that thieves won’t get your account numbers and use them to make unauthorized purchases.

 A caller offered me a credit card, even though I have bad credit, if I pay a fee.
 Is this for real?